amielle/ee298z-hw2-object-detection/README.md

 ### - Run on Kaggle

+**NOTE:** The notebook runs train.py and test.py as scripts to simulate running on personal machines.
+Additionally, it also contains sample code for plotting predictions on some test set images.

-1. Register and [log in to Kaggle](https://www.kaggle.com/) to get access custom environment preferences.
+1. Register and [log in to Kaggle](https://www.kaggle.com/) to access custom environment preferences.
 2. Go to the [Kaggle notebook](https://www.kaggle.com/amielle/ee298z-hw2-object-detection/notebook).
 Press the "Copy & Edit" button.
 3. Start up the notebook and run with a GPU accelerator and with internet settings toggled on.
 The settings on the right panel should be similar to the image below: